azavea/pfb-network-connectivity/README.md

 The output from the analysis run may be compared to previous output to see if it has changed.
 See the section below for the input parameters used to generate the verified output.

-Build the docker container for the verification tool within the VM:
+Build the docker container for the verification tool:

 ```
 cd src/verifier